Position

 Fertilising

 Grapevines have roots that extend deep into the soil, soaking up its nutrients.
-However, for even healthier plants, good manure and some Epsom salts should be given to the plants once a year.
+For even healthier plants, good manure and some Epsom salts should be given to the plants once a year.
 Alternatively, use our slow-release nitrogen-rich all plant fertiliser.
 Apply 1 teaspoon every 4-5 months.

 Pruning